IskandarovShukrulloh/GameStore.Api/README.md

-My pet project before going wild on real ones not open-source so go cry...
+My pet project before going wild on real ones. not open-source so go cry...